 Transfer students from other colleges are to follow the same procedure as new students.
-Those wishing to transfer credit from an accredited college or university may do so by requesting that an official transcript be sent to the Admissions Office for evaluation.
-The coursework is evaluated and students are notified of the transfer credit that will be accepted toward program requirements at WCC.
+Those wishing to transfer credit from an accredited college or university may do so by requesting that an official transcript be sent to the Student Records office for evaluation.
+The coursework may be evaluated, at the student's request, after the student has completed at least six credits at WCC.
+At the time coursework is evaluated, students are notified of the transfer credit that will be accepted toward program requirements at WCC.